 If you stand and look over the edge from the overlook you see Colorado River down at the bottom of the canyon.
 The sunlight is reflected by the red cliffs and the blue Colorado River.
 It’s an impressive sight to say the least.

 A good idea is to visit Horseshoe Bend either when the sun rises or when it sets.
 Just remember that it’s about 1000 feet (300 m) from the overlook down to the Colorado River, so make sure that you walk carefully at the edge.

-E. A truly unique road trip stop at Antelope Canyon, Arizona
+E. A truly unique cross country road trip stop at Antelope Canyon, Arizona

 - Driving time: 0.5 hours

 Antelope Canyon is actually made up by two canyon sections, the upper and the lower.
 Few geological formations are as fabulous and mysterious appearing.
 The distinctive wavy canyon walls and thick light beams that reach the canyon floor create an unreal appearance.
 It’s like something from a different world.

 The only way to get access to Antelope Canyon is to use a licensed tour operator.
 Especially during summer when light beams are more frequent the tours are highly popular, so make sure that you book your tour well in advance.